classiebit/eventmie-pro-docs/resources/docs/2.0/fullyloaded/reserved-seating.md

     ***

 2. Then, on the Checkout popup, you can see the Reserved seating chart for each ticket.
 3. Select seats that you wanna book and checkout.
-Simple.
+The system will block the seat for customer for 5 minutes and they have to within that time.
+During those 5 minutes no other can book the same seat.

     ***